 I’m starting to realize that “those days” happen when I’m too busy, rushing around, and stressed out.
 Everything piles up and problems compound and then I’m standing in a puddle in my kitchen.
 “Those days” happen when I’m not taking the time I need to breathe.

 Cheers to listening to yourself.
 Cheers to balancing hectic schedules with simple pleasures.
 Cheers to mid-week picnics, just because you deserve a break.
-Cheers to snacks and music and good conversation and fine prosecco.
+Cheers to vegan chickpea salad sandwiches, music, good conversation and fine prosecco.

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.Print